element-one/xdaily-extension/README.md

 ## Submit to the webstores

 The easiest way to deploy your Plasmo extension is to use the built-in [bpp](https://bpp.browser.market) GitHub action.
 Prior to using this action however, make sure to build your extension and upload the first version to the store to establish the basic credentials.
 Then, simply follow [this setup instruction](https://docs.plasmo.com/framework/workflows/submit) and you should be on your way for automated submission!

+## What's more

+For plasmo bad support of tailwindcss4 at present, we cannot use shadui to build components.

+So in `components/ui`, we just custom component theme with tailwindcss3 + Radix Primitives (unstyled)